gridlocdev/v/vlib/net/websocket/tests/autobahn/README.md

 2. From the `local_run` folder, compile and run `autobahn_client.v` to test non ws (no TLS) and `autobahn_client_wss.v` to run the TLS tests
-3. Open `http://localhost:8080` and browse client test results for non TLS and `https://localhost:8081` if you ran the wss tests (it uses local certificate so you will get trust error but just accept use)
+3. Open `http://localhost:8080` and browse client test results for non TLS and `https://localhost:8081` if you ran the wss tests (it uses a local certificate, so you will get a trust error but just accept use)

 ### Test the server